bbatsov/projectile/README.md

   portable.
 Unlike
   [find-file-in-project](https://github.com/bbatsov/find-file-in-project),
   projectile's jump-to-file will work on any OS.
-* To compensate for the lack of speed - a cache can be created when a project is traversed.
-That cache is not automatically updated (presently) so you might want to invalidate it manually from time to time (or disable it completely for small projects).
 * Some operations like search(grep) depend (presently) on external utilities such as `find`.